Mohammad-Palla/hyderabadi-lang/README.md

 ```

 biryani shuru
-  dekho yaroo ye hai a = 10;
+  dekho yaaro ye hai a = 10;
   agar patthe (a < 25) {
-   bolo yaroo "a is less than 25";
+   bolo yaaro "a is less than 25";
   } sub hath diye to {
-   bolo yaroo "a is greater than or equal to 25";
+   bolo yaaro "a is greater than or equal to 25";
   }
 biryani barkhast
 ```